Hemantakumarpati/native-eks/walkthrough.md

 ### Q: Explain a CI/CD pipeline you designed using AWS native services.
 **Answer:** I designed a pipeline where **GitHub Actions** handles the initial CI (linting, unit tests) and triggers **AWS CodePipeline via OIDC**.
 CodePipeline orchestrates the containerization using **CodeBuild**, pushes the image to **Amazon ECR**, and finally uses another CodeBuild project to run `kubectl` or `helm` commands to update the EKS cluster.
 This ensures a clean separation between CI (integration) and CD (delivery).

+### Q: Why do you use two separate CodeBuild stages (Build and Deploy)?
+**Answer:** This is a key security and reliability practice called **Separation of Concerns**:
+1.  **Security (Least Privilege)**: The "Build" step only needs to talk to the Image Registry (ECR).
+The "Deploy" step only needs to talk to the Cluster (EKS).
+By keeping them separate, if someone accidentally breaks the build code, they still don't have access to the production cluster.
+2.  **The "Gatekeeper" (Manual Approval)**: In a production system, we often want a human to click "Approve" after the code is built but before it goes live.
+Having two stages allows us to put a pause button in the middle.
+3.  **Efficiency**: If the deployment fails (e.g., a typo in a configuration file), we can fix it and re-run *only* the deployment stage.
+We don't waste time and money rebuilding the entire Java application from scratch.

 ### Q: How do you design a CI/CD pipeline for multiple environments (dev, test, prod)?
 **Answer:** Use a **Branch-per-Environment** or **Environment-per-Stage** strategy in CodePipeline.